 It is also good practice to measure monthly consumption, which is likely to be higher in the summer months and in the heat.
 It is important to make sure that boars have plenty of water to drink during the summer.

+Remember that boars must always have permanent access to fresh water to ensure they remain hydrated.
 If you would like to discuss water supply for your boars, please contact one of the Boars & Semen experts.